 TDS launching network upgrades across America

 Across America TDS is expanding and improving its network.
-More than 94% of TDS customers have broadband today; however, the remaining customers are in hard to reach areas of the country located in rural, geographically challenging areas.
+However, some customers are in hard-to-reach areas of the country located in rural, geographically challenging areas.
 As you can expect, these areas are more costly to connect, but help is on the way!

-Using a combination of funding sources from TDS, the Federal Communications Commission's (FCC) Alternative Connect America Cost Model (A-CAM), and from several state broadband expansion grants (Calif., Minn., NY, and Wis.) – TDS and its employees are now working to connect customers and improve internet speeds in the hardest to reach areas of TDS' serving area.
+Using a combination of funding sources from TDS, the Federal Communications Commission's (FCC) Alternative Connect America Cost Model (A-CAM), and from several state broadband expansion grants – TDS and its associates are now working to connect customers and improve internet speeds in the hardest to reach areas of TDS' serving area.

-TDS is also working to increase internet speeds in nearly all of its regular serving areas, launching increased speeds from 300 mbps up to 1Gig across the country.
+TDS is also working to increase internet speeds throughout its communities, launching increased speeds up to 8Gig.

 To find out what services are being offered in your state, click below: